 - Social Action was taken, such as a Twitter share or a Facebook Like

 KPIs for Measuring Leads and Conversions

 Leads and conversions on a website can be tracked by adding the relevant landing page for “Goal Tracking” on Google Analytics.

 - For an E-commerce Website: If you add the shopping cart page under “Goals” in Google Analytics, you can track the number of times an item was added to the shopping cart.
 If the item proceeded to the “Payment” page, it is a conversion.
 If the item was added to the shopping cart but no further action was taken, it was just a lead but not a conversion.
 Herein, you can suggest factors for converting those leads into customers.

-- For a Service Website: The “goal” can either be a visit to the Contact page, the Pricing page or filling out an enquiry form.
+- For a Service Website: The “goal” can either be a visit to the Contact page, the Pricing page, or filling out an inquiry form.
 The number of people visiting the Contact page or filling the form is termed as a conversion KPI for the website of a service company.

 - For an Adsense Publisher: The conversion will be the number of clicks on the ads displayed on the publisher’s website.